Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Introduction

-MIMO techniques have been incorporated with OFDM for all broadband wireless communication standards, i.e., WiFi \cite{IEEE_802_11}, WiMax \cite{IEEE_802_16}, and LTE \cite{3GPP_TS_36.201}.
+If the channel is in frequency selective fading, Orthogonal Frequency Division Multiplexing (OFDM) can be used to combat the Inter-Symbol Interference (ISI) caused by multipath propagation \cite{Barry_DC}.
+The advantages of OFDM are well-known.
+In particular, multipath diversity can be achieved by adding channel coding \cite{Akay_BICM_OFDM, Akay_BICM_OFDM_STBC}.
+MIMO techniques have been incorporated with OFDM for all broadband wireless communication standards, i.e., the Institute of Electrical and Electronics Engineers (IEEE) 802.11 Wireless Fidelity (WiFi) standard \cite{IEEE_802_11}, the IEEE 802.16 Worldwide Interoperability for Microwave Access (WiMAX) standard \cite{IEEE_802_16}, and the Third Generation Partnership Project (3GPP) Long Term Evolution (LTE) standard \cite{3GPP_TS_36.201}.
 Beamforming can be combined with OFDM for frequency selective MIMO channels to combat ISI and achieve spatial diversity \cite{Zamiri_MIMO_OFDM}.
-Moreover, both spatial diversity and multipath diversity can be achieved by adding channel coding, e.g., BICMB with OFDM (BICMB-OFDM), \cite{Akay_BICMB_OFDM}, \cite{Akay_BICMB_OFDM_CSI}, \cite{Akay_BICMB}.
-Although some of the more modern standards employ more sophisticated codes \cite{Ghosh_LTE}, such as turbo codes and Low-Density Parity-Check (LDPC) codes \cite{Lin_ECC}, than convolutional codes employed by BICMB-OFDM, convolutional codes are important since they can be analyzed and there is a great deal of legacy products using them.
-Therefore, BICMB-OFDM is an important technique for broadband wireless communication.
+Moreover, both spatial diversity and multipath diversity can be achieved by adding channel coding, e.g., BICMB with OFDM (BICMB-OFDM), \cite{Akay_BICMB_OFDM, Akay_BICMB_OFDM_CSI, Akay_BICMB}.
+Therefore, BICMB-OFDM can be an important technique for broadband wireless communication.
 However, the diversity analysis of BICMB-OFDM is a difficult challenge.

+In \cite{Akay_BICMB}, an initial attempt to investigate the diversity of BICMB-OFDM was based on two over-optimistic assumptions.
+First, the $s$th singular values realized by SVD at all subcarriers were assumed to be independent and identically distributed, which is not practical in general.
+Second, the bit interleaver was assumed to satisfy the condition that at least one error bit of each error event is carried on the subchannels with each index $s$, which is not always valid.
+Moreover, the relation between the diversity and the combination of the bit interleaver and the convolutional code was not investigated well enough as in \cite{Park_DA_BICMB, Park_DA_BICMB_J} for BICMB in flat fading MIMO channels.
+Unfortunately, the analysis in \cite{Park_DA_BICMB, Park_DA_BICMB_J} cannot be generalized in a straightforward manner to BICMB-OFDM for frequency selective fading MIMO channels because the diversity now jointly depends on all subcarriers.